Droogans/unmaintainable-code/README.md

 #### Delphi/Pascal Only

 Don't use functions and procedures.
 Use the label/goto statements then jump around a lot inside your code using this.
 It'll drive 'em mad trying to trace through this.
-Another idea, is just to use this for the hang of it and scramble your code up jumping to and fro in some haphazard fashion.
+Another idea is just to use this for the hang of it and scramble your code up jumping to and fro in some haphazard fashion.

 #### Perl